 All students must show competence in microeconomics, macroeconomics, and econometrics by earning a "B" grade or higher in Economics 210A-B-C, 210D-E-F, and 220A-B-C, and a grade point average across all core courses of at least 3.25.
 Students receiving a grade lower than "B" in any of these core courses will be given one opportunity to retake the course and earn a "B" grade or higher.
 Students must also satisfactorily pass the econometrics lab courses 221A-B-C.

-Students pursuing a masters degree in statistics along with their Ph.D.
-Studies in Economics can substitute STAT 200A-B for Econ 202 and Econ 220A with Econ 221A.
+Students pursuing a masters degree in statistics along with their Ph.D. studies in Economics can substitute STAT 200A-B for Econ 202 and Econ 220A/221A.

 Fields of Specialization

 Students must show mastery of two subfields in economics by taking a two-course sequence (possibly including independent reading courses) and writing a sole-authored research paper in each field.
-Each paper must be approved by a faculty supervisor chosen by the student who attests that the paper represents the student's independent ideats and research, and by a second reader assigned by the Director of Graduate Studies.
+For details on the field course requirements click here.
+Each field paper must be approved by two faculty supervisors chosen by the student who attests that the paper represents the student's independent ideats and research.
 In order to be judged as making normal progress in the Economics Ph.D. program, one field paper must be completed and approved by the end of the Summer Quarter of the second year and the second paper completed and approved by the end of the Summer Quarter of the third year.

 Advancement to Candidacy

 Students having successfully completed the course and preliminary exam requirements as described above are eligible to take the oral candidacy exam based on one of their field papers (described above) or in rare occasions on a very well developed research proposal.
 This oral exam will typically take place at the end of the second year, although in some circumstances it can take place at the end of the third year.